 Rather than take a chance of wasting any time, as soon as we were out the door, I jotted down as much as we could recall on another piece of paper.
 Rather than take the chance of wasting time on this again, for the next shop, I kept a piece of paper and my pen below the level of the table while my fiancee questioned the sales girl and translated the pricing details.
 Studio #2 had a significantly better package and the extras cost less.
 The only problem was making a graceful exit without signing a contract and leaving a large cash deposit.

 We almost turned around to head the other way - towards a larger group of studios, but it was lunch time and the nearest restaurants were ahead.
 As we went in to eat, I saw another Studio next door.
 As we left the restaurant, we looked at the outside of Studio #3 again.
 It was MUCH fancier than the other two (which were both pretty nice as far as such places go), so I almost voted to skip it.
 Since we were there already, we decided to take a quick look.
 The initial presentation was very impressive.
-We asked about prices, but the sales girl wanted to show us the outfits and the studio itself first (ah yes, first we'll make you fall in love with our costumes and sets and then it will be too late when we hit you with the HUGE price).
+We asked about prices, but the sales girl wanted to show us the outfits and the studio itself first (ah yes, first we'll make you fall in love with our costumes and sets and then it will be too late when we hit you with the HUGE price

 The selection of outfits was excellent.
 A couple of items I thought were just backdrops or photoshopped in were real props.
-The only odd thing was than a male employee was following us on the tour and never got more than an arm length away from me.
+The only odd thing was than a male employee was following us on the tour and never got more than an arm's length away from me.
 I was really wondering what was up with that.
 It turned out he was a brand new employee and was observing.
 I was very impressed with what they had, but was worried how I'd deal with my fiancee's growing enthusiasm when the price was finally revealed.

 We went back down to the sales area and a sheaf of papers with packages was produced.
-I couldn't understand very much, but the 13,999 RMB price was painfully obvious.
-The other studios started with their lower end packages and then worked upwards, so I was very worried when she turned the page.
+I couldn't understand very much, but the 13,999 RMB price tag was painfully obvious.
+The other studios started with their lower end packages first and then worked upwards, so I was very worried about what I'd see next when she turned the page.
 To my relief, the next page had a lower price, so I resisted the urge to grab my fiancee's hand and run away screaming for a moment longer.
 A few pages in, there was a package with two prices.
 I asked what was up with that, and it turns out to be the big sale package at half off.
 That put it close to the price of the other 2 studios.
 I asked for details.
-7 outfits, 5 in studio plus 2 outdoor (1 at a place that would have cost and extra 200 RMB at studio #2), a poster designed for the entrance of the restaurant where the wedding party would be held, 3 wall portraits, a couple of albums with 35 prints each, a DVD, a CD, and a few other odds and ends.
+7 outfits, 5 in studio plus 2 outdoors (1 at a place that would have cost and extra 200 RMB at studio #2), a poster designed for the entrance of the restaurant where the wedding party would be held, 3 wall portraits, a couple of albums with 35 prints, a DVD, a CD, and a few other odds and ends.
 Even better, the CD would have ALL the pics taken.
 The other Studios wanted 25+ RMB per pic for adding any to the CD.

 I'm thinking that this can't get any better.
 Then my fiancee decides to start negotiating.
 Some more extras get thrown in.
 More negotiations and the sales girl retreats to the manager's office.
 When she returns, I hear one of the words for "foreigner" a half a dozen times.
 I'm wondering is this is something like "Why would some rich foreigner not be able to pay the already generously discounted price?", but it turns out that the manager decided to knock a few hundred RMB off as a special deal since they don't normally get foreign clients.